aim-rsf/AIM-ECR-network/guidelines/funding.md

 There are two options for reimbursement:

-- If the ECR are purchasing tickets through their internal institution system, individual consortia are asked to collate all travel expenses for their research group and to submit a single collective claim to the RSF team for reimbursement via the three forms (not through a purchase order).
+- If the ECRs are purchasing tickets through their internal institution system, individual consortia are asked to collate all travel expenses for their research group and to submit a single collective claim to the RSF team for reimbursement via the three forms (not through a purchase order).
 Consortia will need to fill them only once.
 The value of the ticket should be in alignment with Turing Travel policy.
-RSF will then administer this to the value of £150 (maximum) for each consortium member traveling.
+RSF will then administer this to the value of £150 (maximum) for each consortium member travelling.

 - If the ECR is paying on their own, each will need to submit individually by filling in the 3 forms below.